-Everyone knows that German beer is famous.
-In Germany, there are over a thousand brands and flavors of beer, but how many have truly tasted authentic German smoked beer?
+Everyone knows that German beer is famous, but how many have actually tasted authentic German smoked beer among the thousands of brands and flavors available in Germany?

 Here, I will specifically write about the night of exploring smoked beer in Bamberg, Germany.